Manasi3112/Daily-Coding-Challenge/README.md

 ## DAY 4
-PROBLEM : Implement stack using array
+PROBLEM : Implement stack using array.

 Write a program to implement a Stack using Array.
 Your task is to use the class as shown in the comments in the code editor and complete the functions push() and pop() to implement a stack.

 Example 1: